-Promotion GPA Graduation GPA To determine promotion to next Academic Year of Study To determine the Classification of Diploma (refer to section 3.3) Year 1 to 5 • Year 3 to 6 Shows the academic performance in the Academic Year of Study Shows the academic performance of all the semesters from Year 3 Semester 1 up to the current semester Grade points of ALL Core courses including Mother Tongue Language (MTL) Core courses and Elective courses read in the Academic Year are used for the computation of the Promotion GPA The higher value of either computation Grade points of ALL Core courses and Elective1 courses but excluding MTL Core courses Grade points of ALL Core courses and the MTL Core courses read in the final two years of academic studies to fulfill the MOE MTL requirement2 as well as Elective1 courses students taking Mother Tongue Language, it will be courses in Year 4 and 5 (total 16 UNITs).
+Promotion GPA Graduation GPA To determine promotion to next Academic Year of Study • To determine the Classification of Diploma (refer to section 3.3) • Year 1 to 5 • Year 3 to 6 Shows the academic performance in the Academic Year of Study • Shows the academic performance of all the semesters from Year 3 Semester 1 up to the current semester Grade points of ALL Core courses including Mother Tongue Language (MTL) Core courses and Elective courses read in the Academic Year are used for the computation of the Promotion GPA The higher value of either computation Grade points of ALL Core courses and Elective courses but excluding MTL Core courses Grade points of ALL Core courses and the MTL Core courses read in the final two years of academic studies to fulfill the MOE MTL requirement as well as Elective courses

-1 Electives are selected by the system, which will maximize the GPA for students.
-Exception is at Year 6 Semester 2, where students will select electives of their choice for inclusion into their Graduation GPA.
+&lt;sup>1 Electives are selected by the system, which will maximize the GPA for students.
+Exception is at Year 6 Semester 2 where students will select electives of their choice for inclusion into their Graduation GPA

-2 For students taking Higher Mother Tongue Language, it will be courses in Year 3 and 4 (total 16 UNITs).
-For
+2, where students will select electives of their choice for inclusion into their Graduation GPA.
+For students taking Higher Mother Tongue Language, it will be courses in Year 3 and 4 (total 16 UNITs).
+For students taking Mother Tongue Language, it will be courses in Year 4 and 5 (total 16 UNITs).